laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Output
 ------

-- **OUTPUT_DIR.** Set the directory path to save the output session folder, by default the same directory as the input video paths
+- **OUTPUT_DIR.** Sets the directory path to save the output session folder, by default the same directory as the input video paths

   .. code-block:: toml

     output_dir = ''

-- **CONVERT_TRAJECTORIES_TO_CSV_AND_JSON.** The output trajectories are saved in a *.npy* file format.
-This type of files are not human readable and can only be loaded using Python.
-To get a copy of the output in *.csv* and *.json* formats when running idtracker.ai set
+- **CONVERT_TRAJECTORIES_TO_CSV_AND_JSON.** The output trajectories are saved in a *.npy* file format (see :ref:`trajectory files`).
+This type of files are not human readable and can only be loaded with Python.
+To get a copy of these files in *.csv* and *.json* formats when running idtracker.ai set

   .. code-block:: toml